 Are you looking for a change of pace from the overcrowded West Coast?
 Want to escape the high cost and congestion of California?
 Take a look just east in Nevada!
 With a population of only 3.15 million (compared to Cali’s whopping estimated 45 million), the Silver State shines with its many attractive selling points – affordability, more breathing room, gorgeous mountains & desert vistas, and of course entertainment galore in both Reno and Las Vegas.
 Before you say goodbye to the overpriced living expenses in California, be sure to check out our guide to make your relocation as smooth as possible.
+As well as the best moving companies in California and Nevada that can make your interstate move less stresful.

 What to Know About Moving from California to Nevada